-Our investment philosophy for our Diversified Funds and Sector Funds is to take a passive investment approach and maintain low costs.
-This means we take a buy and hold strategy.
-We do not take tactical investment positions or actively trade securities.
+Our investment philosophy is to take a mostly passive investment approach and maintain low costs.
+This means we have a buy and hold strategy.
+We do not take tactical investment positions or actively trade in securities.
 Where possible we benchmark our strategic asset allocation to other New Zealand fund providers (see the 'Investment Governance, Reporting & Strategy' section).
 We also refer to this as our benchmark asset allocation.